Applied Research and Innovation Project

 Intellectual Property

-The ARI Project supports TAFE staff in developing applied research skills through tailored training programs.
+The ARI Project supports TAFE staff in developing applied research skills through tailored professional development.

 Proposed workshops topics include: